 SpareRoom hired Rhizome to put it on the map in a big way and really boost awareness about it in every corner of the UK.

-Rhizome has also been working with SpareRoom since 2009 to boost the profile of its Raise the Roof campaign, which is all about helping hard-pressed homeowners get more tax relief for renting out a room and, in doing so, boost the rental market with much-needed supply.
+Rhizome started working with SpareRoom in 2009 to boost the profile of its Raise the Roof campaign, which was all about helping hard-pressed homeowners get more tax relief for renting out a room and, in doing so, boost the rental market with much-needed supply.

 The government’s Rent a Room scheme tax-free threshold hadn’t changed from £4,250 per annum in 18 years, in which time, as most people know, rents had increased dramatically.